flyntwp/flynt-docs/content/documentation/core/what-is-core.md

 composer require flyntwp/flynt-core
 ```

-Activate the plugin in the WordPress back-end and you're good to go.
+Activate the plugin in the WordPress back end and you're good to go.

 ## Usage